 - Do not pay anyone to file the FAFSA for you.
 It is free.
 If you need assistance, contact SUNY Delhi's Financial Aid Office at 1-800-96DELHI or firstname.lastname@example.org.

-- Click here to estimate your Expected Family Contribution.
-The site will tell you if you appear to be eligible for a federal Pell Grant.
+- Estimate Your Expected Family Contribution.
+This web site will tell you if you appear to be eligible for a federal Pell Grant.
 Remember, this estimate is only as valid as the information you supply.
 You may be eligible for grants and other financial aid even if you are not eligible for a Pell Grant.

 - You do not have to pay anyone to find scholarship opportunities for you.
 Use free scholarship searches such as FastWeb to find and apply for scholarships.